 To qualify for the Companion Pass, you must either:

-- Fly 100 qualifying one-way flights in a calendar year (which is near impossible for normal people who aren’t a business traveling often for meetings), or
+- Fly 100 qualifying one-way flights in a calendar year (which is unrealistic for most non-frequent business travelers), or

 - Earn 135,000 qualifying points in a calendar year (easier to do with my hacks below).